JarettSisk/no-fluff-html-email-template/README.md

 ## The Template

 To make this plug-and-play.
-I split out the chunks and you can copy paste where needed.
+I split out the chunks so you can copy paste where needed.

 Note that these will not be heavily styled.
-If you need to style further, the easiest route is to piece together you're template, then put your styles in a ```<script></script>``` tag in the html head and make use of the classes, then use [https://app.postdrop.io/](https://app.postdrop.io/) to **inline** all your new styles.
-Then the script tag can be removed.
+If you need to style further, the easiest route is to grab the emailNoStyles.html, and the existing styles in styles.css then plug them both into [https://app.postdrop.io/](https://app.postdrop.io/) and add additional styling as needed and hit download/export to grab the inlined version.
+Just don't forget to do your research and test that your email looks and functions as expected.

 **Base**
 ```